Posts

 Image

 Grangecon was a 1.5 hour trip south from Lucan.
-It was advertised as Baltinglass however it is a small hamlet a 10 minute drive up the road.
+It was advertised as Baltinglass however it is a small hamlet a further 10 minute drive up the road.
 We met up with the family who gave us a very warm welcome.
-After an hour or so of explaining the ins and outs of the property, they left for their holiday in Croatia.
-We met...
-Tilly Felix And Rodney And a resident of the skirting boards who we never got to meet We arrived close to the summer solstice, the day of the year with the longest amount of sunlight.
-This photo was taken at 10.30pm with no alteration.
-I'm cute!
+After an hour of property and pet rundown, they left for their holiday in Croatia.
+And here we have Tilly, Felix, and Rodney.
+And a resident of the skirting boards who we never got to meet.
+We arrived close to the summer solstice, the longest day of the year.
+This photo was taken at 10.30pm.
+I'm cute and I've got a great smile!
+Tilly was Paul's dog.
+Wherever he was, so was she.
+Michelle explained that Tilly was always daddy's girl with the family, too.
+Grangecon had a fabulous cafe (only one).
+We went a couple of times to enjoy their fare.
+They also made exceptional cakes, which we bought to take home when we couldn't get in.
+Busy place!

 106. Lucan (Revisted) - Ireland - House and Pet Sitting - Episode 31